Ride Week Tasmania

 Itinerary

 Wake up to a hearty continental breakfast in your lodge before embarking on an unforgettable adventure.
 Today, we journey to Blue Tier for a thrilling descent down the renowned Blue Tier trail.
 We load the bike trailer, grab a takeaway coffee in town, and head to the summit, where the excitement begins.
-At the trail's end, we'll refuel with lunch at every mountain biker's favorite pub, the Weldborough Hotel.
-After a meal, choose between an optional skills lesson to master a mountain biking technique or ride the fun Little Chook and Big Chook trails.
-As the day draws to a close, we’ll drive back to our Derby accommodation, where a cozy dinner awaits in the lodges.
-Cap off this epic day with a relaxing soak in the hot tubs, the perfect end to an adventurous day in Tasmania.
+One of the guides will follow at the back of the group.
+At the trail's end, we'll refuel with lunch at every mountain biker's favourite pub, the Weldborough Hotel.
+After a meal, we’ll drive back to Derby (some shuttles for anyone with energy), then to our accommodation.
+Cap off this epic day with a relaxing soak in the hot tubs and dinner at a local restaurant.

 Day 5 - Derby / Atlas Trail

-Rise and shine to a delicious breakfast in your lodge before kicking off with an optional skills lesson to refine the techniques we've been honing all week.
+Rise and shine to a delicious breakfast in your lodge.
 Then, for the fitter or more confident riders, a shuttle will zip you up to the Atlas wilderness trail, ending with a sublime ride back to Derby.
-Those opting for a more relaxed pace can join a guide to explore Derby's hidden gem trails or revisit favorite spots with shuttles.
+Those opting for a more relaxed pace can join a guide to explore Derby's hidden gem trails or revisit favourite spots with shuttles.
 Enjoy lunch at a local café of your choice.
 The afternoon offers a chance to relax and recharge for tomorrow, but if you still have energy to burn, continue with Black Stump shuttles.
-Join us at the lodges for a sunset sip and stretch session, savoring a local craft beer or glass of wine while easing those tired muscles.
-We'll cap off the day with dinner at a local restaurant, rounding out another fantastic day in Tasmania.
+Later in the afternoon, we relax in the famous floating sauna (*TBC), and then we cap off the day with a yummy dinner back at the lodges.

 Day 6 - Bay of Fires Epic Trail